M. P. Shiel

-Matthew Phipps Shiell (21 July 1865 – 17 February 1947), known as M. P. Shiel, was a British writer.
-His legal surname remained "Shiell" though he adopted the shorter version as a de facto pen name.

-He is remembered mainly for supernatural horror and scientific romances.
+Matthew Phipps Shiell (21 July 1865 – 17 February 1947), known as M. P. Shiel, was a British writer, remembered mainly for supernatural horror and scientific romances.
 His work was published as serials, novels, and as short stories.
 The Purple Cloud (1901, revised 1929) remains his most often reprinted novel.

 Biography

 Caribbean background

 Matthew Phipps Shiell was born on the island of Montserrat in the West Indies.
-His mother was Priscilla Ann Blake; his father was Matthew Dowdy Shiell, most likely the illegitimate child of an Irish Customs officer and a female slave.
+His mother was Priscilla Ann Blake; his father was Matthew Dowdy Shiell, most probably the illegitimate child of an Irish Customs officer and a female slave.
 Shiell was educated at Harrison College, Barbados.

 Early years in the UK

 Shiell moved to England in 1885, eventually adopting Shiel as his pen name.
 After working as a teacher and translator, a series of his short stories began to be published in The Strand Magazine and other periodicals.
 His early literary reputation was based on two collections of short stories influenced by Poe published in the Keynote series by John Lane – Prince Zaleski (1895) and Shapes in the Fire (1896) – considered by some critics to be the most flamboyant works of the English decadent movement.
 His first novel was The Rajah's Sapphire (1896), based on a plot by William Thomas Stead, who probably hired Shiel to write the novel.